 Dink jy ek is vokken mal? – Do you think I’m gullible?

-. . . this test is remembered for a famous tackle by Bourgarel on a charging Frik du Preez.
-If I remember correctly Frik was charging all cylinders firing down the touchline; on his way to what look like certain try.
-Bourgarel, however, had other plans the French wing came from the side fly tackling Frik; dumping him unceremoniously over the touchline to the disgust of the crowd, who even came-up with a chant for Bourgarel as a consequence.
-I won’t repeat the chant here but it rhymed with his name.
+Apparently: . . . this test is remembered for a famous tackle by Bourgarel on a charging Frik du Preez.
+Frik was charging down the touchline, all cylinders firing, on his way to what look like a certain try.
+Bourgarel, however, had other plans.
+The little French wing came from the side, fly-tackling Frik; dumping him unceremoniously over the touchline to the disgust of the crowd, who even came-up with a chant for the Bourgarel as a consequence.
+‘Boe-ga-rel, gaan na die hel!’

-After the game, Tabs, Des, Raz, Stervis and I are driving back when the kroeg – no way you could call it a pub – in Senekal beckoned.
+One of the teams must have won, but I remember that test for something different: After the game, Tabs, Des, Raz, Stervis and I are driving back to Harrismith when the beer ran out and a kroeg – no way you would call it a pub – in the dusty metropolis of Senekal beckoned.

-By the time the barman threw us out Des had bonded deeply with one of Senekal’s left-behinds and when we suggested we leave for home rather than go home with Deliverance for a braai, Des told us in no uncertain terms that WE could go but HE was not leaving his lifelong mate, of three hours, in the lurch.
+Tabs remembers us playing darts and drinking maybe quite a lot.
+By the time the barman threw us out Des had bonded deeply with one of Senekal’s left-behinds, and when we suggested we leave for home rather than go home with Deliverance for a braai, Des told us in no uncertain terms that WE could go, but HE was not leaving his lifelong mate – of three hours – in the lurch.
+There would be no abandonment, said Des with his nose in the air and his eyes closed – you know how he gets.

-ONE fing we must NOT do, we were told, also in no uncertain terms, when we got to the small house on the wrong side of Senekal, is wake his wife.
+ONE fing we must NOT do, we were told, also in no uncertain terms, by Des’ Brokeback Mountain mate when we got to the small house on the wrong side of Senekal, is wake his wife.
 Lemme tell you carefully, you must not, no marrer whut you do, wake my wahf, you hear?

-Des, I urge, we should go, this is going to take forever.
-But it’s like Des told us: WE can go, but HE’s not leaving his lifelong mate.
+Des, I urge, we should go, this is going to take forever, I’m tallying you.
+But it’s like Des told us: WE can go, but HE’s not leaving his lifelong mate; his china; his Senekal Soulmate.

-It’s midnight in June in Senekal, Vrystaat.
-It’s not hot.
-Eventually a fire gets going – sort of – and the icy red lump piece of deceased wife sits on it, refusing to melt.
+It’s midnight in midwinter in Senekal, Vrystaat.
+It’s not warm.
+Eventually a fire gets going – sort of – and the icy red lumpy piece of deceased wife sits on it, refusing to melt.
+Its like ice vs small fire and ice is winning.
 An alternative hazy recollection is the oven was turned on and the lump placed in there.
 Exact facts are in dispute among us hostages decades later.
+Maybe Stockholm Syndrome?